marcguico-tot/order-diagnostics-tool/README.md

 4. Click **Load unpacked** and select the repo folder
 5. Pin the extension to your toolbar

+Clicking the toolbar icon opens the tool as a **side panel** docked to the edge of the browser window — it sits alongside the page rather than floating on top of it, so it never covers the order you're looking at.
+This requires Chrome 114+ (or another Chromium browser with Side Panel API support).

 To pick up changes after editing the source, click the reload icon on the extension's card in `chrome://extensions`.

 ## Usage

-**If you're already on a Shopify order page** (`admin.shopify.com/store/.../orders/...`), just open the popup — it detects that and auto-fetches the order for you, no typing needed.
+**If you're already on a Shopify order page** (`admin.shopify.com/store/.../orders/...`), just open the side panel — it detects that and auto-fetches the order for you, no typing needed.

 Otherwise:

-1. Open the popup and pick a **storefront** from the dropdown
+1. Open the side panel and pick a **storefront** from the dropdown
 2. Enter the **order ID**, or paste the full `admin.shopify.com/store/.../orders/...` URL — pasting a full URL also auto-fills the storefront and syncs its store handle (see below)
 3. Click **Fetch order JSON**
    - If you're not logged into that store's admin, you'll get a 401/403 — open the store in Shopify to log in, then fetch again
    - If fetch fails for any other reason, use **Open in Shopify ↗** to view the order, copy the JSON, and paste it into the manual box as a fallback
 4. Review the diagnostics panel and the raw JSON below it
-5. Click **⤢ Full view** to open the same UI in a full tab if the popup feels cramped
+5. Click **⤢ Full view** if you'd rather have it in its own full browser tab instead of the docked panel

 ## Configuration